RobertFurtuna10/CypressFashionDays/README.md

 # Introduction :notebook:

 This project aims to implement automated tests for the FashionDays opensource website using Cypress.
-The primary objectives include simulating user interactions on  several functionalities ,such as : main page , wishlist ,cart ,filter product ,search,login and register.
+The primary objectives include simulating user interactions on several functionalities such as: Main Page, Wishlist, Cart, Filter Product, Search, Login and Register.

 - Language:**JavaScript**
 - Editor code:**VsCode**